vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 ### Let's Encrypt

-The inability to access a Kubernetes Ingress resource over HTTP/S is likely caused by one the following scenarios:
+The inability to access a Kubernetes Ingress resource over HTTP/S is likely caused by one of the following scenarios:

 1. Ingress resource lacks the necessary annotations
 1. Domain self-check fails